codebrewer/HillListsBackupLibrary/Guides/Backup File Analysis.md

 * `3` - hills are sorted by distance from the user's recorded location, closest to furthest;
-* `4` - hills are sorted by date of ascent, in decreasing chronological order by oldest ascent, with unknown ascent daes sorting last;
+* `4` - hills are sorted by date of ascent, in decreasing chronological order by oldest ascent, with unknown ascent dates sorting last;
 * `5` - hills are sorted by number of ascents, in increasing order.

 ---